WTFBlaze/BlazesButtonAPI/README.md

 A VRChat Button API Inspired by the old RubyButtonAPI Formatting

 # A NOTE BEFORE USAGE!

 I am **__NOT__** offering any support on this.
 You can figure it out on your own.
-I will not be adding anything to this either.
-This is just to be put out there because I know there are some people who could use this considering how popular Ruby's Button API was on the old ui.
+I will not be adding anything to this either this is just out there because I know some people could use this considering how popular Ruby's Button API was on the old UI.

-You are free to use this button api in your projects as long as you throw my name (WTFBlaze) in the credits of your client / mod / project.
+You are free to use this button API in your projects as long as you throw my name (WTFBlaze) in the credits of your client, mod, project.

 # Usage Examples